The 20 Best Drug Induced Dyskinesia Doctors Near Me in Rapid City, SD

 English

-Jennifer Kruger is a Neurologist in Rapid City, South Dakota.
+Jennifer Kruger is a Neurologist practicing medicine in Rapid City, South Dakota.
 Dr. Kruger is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, and Migraine.
-Dr. Kruger is currently accepting new patients.
+She is also highly rated in 25 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, and Migraine.

 Experienced in Drug Induced Dyskinesia